kube-logging/logging-operator/developer.md

 ### Prerequisites

-These steps required to build the logging-operator and run on local computer.
+These steps are required to build the logging-operator and run on your computer.

 ### Install operator-sdk

-Please follow the official guide for **operator-sdk**: https://github.com/operator-framework/operator-sdk#quick-start
+Please follow the official guide for the **operator-sdk**: https://github.com/operator-framework/operator-sdk#quick-start

-### Set-up kubernetes context
+### Set-up the `kubernetes` context

 Set up the kubernetes environment where you want create resources

 #### Docker-for-mac

 ```
 kubectl config use-context docker-for-desktop
 ```

 #### Minikube

 ```
 kubectl config use-context minikiube
 ```

 ### Install using operator-sdk local

 ```
 operator-sdk up local
 ```

 ## Building docker image from the operator

 ```
 $ docker build -t banzaicloud/logging-operator:local
 ```